inuuuuuu/SWE_2021_41_2024_2_week_6/README.md

 > ```
 > docker exec <ossp-container> cat /etc/os-release
 > ```
-> * This command runs cat /etc/os-release inside the running container named ossp-container.
-The /etc/os-release file contains details about the operating system in the container, such as the OS name, version, and other related metadata.
-This command is used to inspect which Linux distribution is running inside the container.
+> * This command displays the content of the /etc/os-release file inside the ossp-container.
+The file contains details about the operating system used in the container.
+According to the output, the container is running Ubuntu 24.04.1 LTS.

 > ```
 > docker exec ossp-containter git --version
 > ```
-> * This command runs git --version inside the ossp-container container to check the installed version of Git.
-It is useful to verify whether Git is installed in the container and which version is present.
+> * This command runs git --version inside the container to check the installed version of Git.
+According to the output, Git version 2.43.0 is installed in the container.
+This confirms that Git is available and shows its version.

 > ```
 > docker exec ossp-container python3 --version
 > ```
-> * This command runs python3 --version inside the ossp-container container to check the installed version of Python 3.
-It ensures that Python 3 is installed and lets you know the exact version.
+> * This command runs python3 --version inside the container to check the installed Python 3 version.
+The output shows that Python 3 version 3.12.3 is installed in the container, confirming that Python 3 is available and providing the exact version.

 > ```
 > docker inspect --format="{{ .HostConfig.Binds }}" ossp-container
 > ```
-> * This command uses docker inspect to retrieve the configuration details of the ossp-container container.
-The --format="{{ .HostConfig.Binds }}" part formats the output to specifically show the bind mounts, i.e., directories or files from the host system that are mounted into the container.
-This is helpful to check how the container’s file system is linked to the host system.
+> * This command uses docker inspect to check the bind mount configuration of the container.
+The output shows "[.ossp_host_dir:/mnt/ossp_container_dir]", which means that the directory .ossp_host_dir from the host system is mounted to /mnt/ossp_container_dir inside the container.
+This setup allows the host and container to share files between these directories.